 The Distribution Phase

 The distribution phase is when you begin withdrawing from your retirement accounts, typically around age 65.
-The goal during this phase is to make sure that you don’t run out of money.
+The goal during this phase is to ensure you don’t run out of money.

-The biggest risk retirees face during this phase is longevity risk, which is the risk that you will outlive your savings, either due to excess lifestyle spending or unexpected healthcare expenses.
-Having a financial plan that includes a decumulation strategy and takes into account potential healthcare costs, including long-term care needs, can help protect them from the risk of running out of money.
+The biggest risk retirees face during this phase is longevity risk, which is the risk that you will outlive your savings due to excess lifestyle spending or unexpected healthcare expenses.
+A financial plan that includes a decumulation strategy and considers potential healthcare costs, including long-term care needs, can help protect them from running out of money.

 The Phases Are Not Exclusive